noah-nuebling/mac-mouse-fix-scripts/scripts/uploadstrings/UploadStringsReadme.md

 Terminology

     We're using 'translate' instead of 'localize' for translator-facing stuff since both kinda mean the same thing and 'translate' is more widely understood.
 [Oct 2025]
+      - Con: Xcode uses 'localization' (e.g. .xc*loc*) and localizers will interact with that.
+      - Renamed many things from 'localize' -> 'translate' in commit c3062736eaa44cdb56590d6713a972da3082fc07 [Oct 2025]

 `compress_translations`